 That intelligent life can exist elsewhere in the galaxy is one of the deepest unanswered questions of the human condition.

 PANOSETI will also be able to detect infrared (IR) radiation, which could help detect Dyson's extraterrestrial spheres - hypothetical megastructures popularized by the late Freeman Dyson.

-Built by advanced civilizations, these huge structures would envelop an entire star for the purpose of extracting solar energy.
+Built by advanced civilizations, these huge structures would wrap an entire star in order to extract solar energy.
 These structures would not be completely invisible from the outside, as they would lose infrared radiation in certain bands.
 PANOSETI could, in theory, detect this infrared light.

 Werthimer warned that the system "is not specifically designed with megastructures in mind".
 He adds that it is "possible" that PANOSETI could be used in this way, but the system works better for detecting short flashes of light, rather than a slow dispersion of infrared.

-Whether they are optical or infrared, proving that these signals come from an alien source would bring an entirely different set of challenges; but that's another story.
+Whether optical or infrared, proving that these signals come from an alien source would bring a completely different set of challenges; but that's another story.

 Of course, we don't know if aliens exist or if any type of SETI strategy is capable of detecting aliens, but we have to try.

 PANOSETI will perform exhaustive searches at unprecedented resolutions.
 The system will be able to detect signals on nanosecond time scales (one billionth of a second!)
 And scan the entire observable sky.
 Each telescope will observe a patch of sky measuring 10 degrees by 10 degrees (in comparison, the Moon occupies about 0,5 degrees of sky).

 Once online and fully operational, the system will look into a largely uncharted space.